 The main result of this paper is stated as follows:

 \begin{thm} There is a semi-orthogonal decomposition

 where $\A_{Y}\subset \DC(Y)$ is a non-trivial universal phantom subcategory. \end{thm}

-This theorem provides a new counterexample to the conjecture of Kuznetsov and to the conjecture of Orlov, and to the Jordan–H\"{o}lder property for semi-orthogonal decompositions (see e.g. \cite{BGvBS13, Kuz13, Kra24, AK25} for other counterexamples of Jordan–H\"{o}lder property).
+This theorem provides a new counterexample to the conjecture of Kuznetsov and to the conjecture of Orlov, and also to the Jordan--H\"{o}lder property for semi-orthogonal decompositions (see e.g. \cite{BGvBS13, Kuz13, Kra24, AK25} for other counterexamples of Jordan--H\"{o}lder property).
 Moreover, it also provides a new geometric counterexample to a conjecture of Bondal--Polishchuk \cite{BP93} on the transitivity of the braid group action on full exceptional sequences in a triangulated category (see \cite{CHS25} for the first counterexample and \cite{Kra24} for the first rational surface case).

-Based on Krah’s example, Mattoo \cite[Proposition 3.3]{Mat25} constructed a strong generator $\mathcal{Q}$ on a phantom category such that $\RHom(\mathcal{Q},\mathcal{Q})$ is a co-connective DG-algebra.
-This affirmatively answers a question of Ben Antieau:``There exists a co-connective DG-algebra whose derived category is a phantom" (see \cite[Theorem 1.1]{Mat25}).
-As an application of Theorem \ref{main-thm}, we give further evidence for this question.
+Based on Krah’s example \cite{Kra24}, Mattoo \cite[Proposition 3.3]{Mat25} constructed a strong generator $\mathcal{Q}$ on a phantom category such that $\RHom(\mathcal{Q},\mathcal{Q})$ is a co-connective DG-algebra (see \cite[Theorem 1.1]{Mat25}).
+This affirmatively answers a question of Ben Antieau: ``Does there exist a co-connective DG-algebra whose derived category is a phantom?"
+As an application of Theorem \ref{main-thm}, we give further evidence for this question: